 SLB: Do you think women are taking back power away from the church?
 Is it as conscious as that?
 Regaining the divine feminine?
 And the matriarchal society?

 KW: I read a wonderful book by Jules Cashford, The Myth of the Goddess – actually about how the myth of the goddess has been lost from Judaeo-Christian images of the divine.
 But you know, as Goethe said, a secret worth a thousand is what we gain when we enter into a conversation with nature, and I think women are better equipped to enter into conversations with nature.
 Which is the shamanic process.
-We don’t seek to dominate.
+We usually don’t seek to dominate.
 When I go to church there’s still that element of rules, strictness; in my circles there’s no criticism and I’m generally not strict.
 Once, in the yurt, a woman came in and spontaneously cantered round the altar.
 It was such a great energetic burst, we all got up and cantered round the altar.
 It was hilarious and healing.
+And full of love.
+There was no disrespect, just high spirited joy and a joining with the horse character.
 Now, that strictness is just a hangover from a patriarchal society.
 So we can be our true selves.
 In many traditional esoteric and not so esoteric practices the traditions are highly valued.
 They have almost always been put in place by men.
 I think times are changing and women are realising that these traditions don’t always serve the good, nature, the soul, or the little child.
 And now women are learning how to be courageous in challenging these traditions.
 (As I speak I’m remembering how my first spiritual teacher, back in my twenties, said that it would be women who would save the world).